 I am a historian of Modern European history somehow ‘stranded’ in the American Southwest.
 Born and raised near Bayreuth, Germany, I originally came to Arizona on a scholarship from the Federation of German-American Clubs.
 I studied at Northern Arizona University (NAU) for two semesters (2004/05), and then went back to finish my M.A. in history, political science, and English (American cultural studies) at the University of Erlangen-Nuremberg (2007) in Germany.
-I returned to NAU for my Ph.D. and defended my dissertation focusing on social constructions of youth in Munich (2011).
+I returned to NAU for my Ph.D., completed my dissertation in 2011, and have been a full-time lecturer here in Flagstaff ever since.